cucumber/docs/content/guides/10-minute-tutorial.md

 {{% block "kotlin" %}}

-To use Kotlin in our project, we need to take some extra steps:

 * Add a directory named `kotlin` in your `src/test` directory and mark it as `Test Sources Root`.
 In IntelliJ, you can do so by right-clicking on the `kotlin` directory and selecting **"Mark Directory as" > "Test Sources Root"**.
 * Create the `hellocucumber` package inside the `kotlin` directory.